-Perfect storm: Lombardy’s virus disaster is lesson for world
+Many failures combined to unleash death on Italy’s Lombardy

 The national civil protection agency opposed the plan, arguing it could never equip it with ventilators or personnel in time.
 Instead, the agency, which reports to the rival 5-Star-Democratic government in Rome, preferred smaller field units set up outside hospitals and a program to move critical patients elsewhere.

 In the end, the Milan field hospital was barely used, treating only a few dozen patients.
-Since it opened, Lombardy has seen pressure on its ICUs fall considerably, with just over 700 people needing intensive care today.
+Since it opened, Lombardy has seen pressure on its ICUs fall considerably, with just 700 people needing intensive care today.

 Fontana, the governor, defended the decision and said he would do it again, telling Radio 24: “We had to … prepare a dam in case the epidemic overcame the embankment.”

-Note: A previous version of this story corrected the spelling of Attilio Fontana.